 Generally, law firms have their own blogs in which they put updates about commercial issues going on and the repercussions of these.
 Check if the law firm you are applying to has one and make sure to have a read through it.

 I follow the visual capitalist on LinkedIn because I love their infographics on economics and politics.
 They are so easy to understand and so aesthetically pleasing that you actually enjoy learning and absorbing the information they are giving you.

 Note: To anyone who is reading this and doesn’t have LinkedIn – you can get updates from ALL FOUR of these sources on your LinkedIn feed so easily by following them so you never miss an update.
-I 100% recommend having a LinkedIn account and will be blogging about it soon!
+I 100% recommend having a LinkedIn account.

 Also if you have a tad of cash to splash – I really recommend reading The Economist.
 It is my fave mag but super pricey and not all unis have free copies, unlike newspapers which you can usually find somewhere for free.